mantidproject/mantid/docs/source/interfaces/muon/muon_sequential_fitting_tab.rst

 **Fit selected** Performs a fit on the fit object selected in the table.

 **Filter by** This is only available on the Frequency Domain Analysis interface.
-It allows you to select the type of data you want to sequential fit.
+It allows you to select the type of data you want to sequentially fit.

 **Parameters for previous fit** Uses the parameters from the previous fit calculation as initial values for the next fit.